Discover. Experience. Grow.

 What is the framework for Mind Missions social studies lessons?

 In each Mind Mission, students read about a real-world challenge from history or geography.
 Then they solve related challenges in teams.
-Student teams may design a political campaign.
-They may build an oil derrick.
-They might develop a new way to communicate.
+Student teams may design a political campaign, build an oil derrick, or develop a new way to communicate.
 Our Social Studies lesson plans engage students in critical thinking.
-Engagement increase the likelihood that students will absorb and retain social studies content.
-They also develop strong language arts skills in reading, writing, listening, and speaking.
+Engagement increases the likelihood that students will absorb and retain social studies content.
+Students also develop strong language arts skills in reading, writing, listening, and speaking.
 And Mind Missions are fun!
 Students love our social studies lessons.
 They experience history using our hands-on, minds-on framework.

 Reading a Mind Missions Story is the first step.
 The Story connects students to people and places.
 They learn about challenges of the past and present.
 Mind Missions stories come in four reading levels.
 Students can explore social studies text at their most appropriate reading level.